What Are The Best Seats to Book When Flying With Children?

 Their own seat

-Sitting in separate seats means that you will be less crowded, and it may keep your baby/toddler from getting too restless.
+Sitting in separate seats means you will be less crowded, which may keep your baby/toddler from getting restless.

 Your seat on your lap

-For some children, being a lap infant may be a better solution and it also means you will not normally need to pay for them if they are under 2 years old.
+For some children, being a lap infant may be a better solution, and it also means you will not usually need to pay for them if they are under 2 years old.

-It can be quite wearing though to have an infant on your lap for many hours, particularly if the flight is full.
-I remember a 4 hour flight with my son when he was 18 months old that seemed like 10 hours!
+It can be quite wearing to have an infant on your lap for many hours, particularly if the flight is full.
+I remember a 4-hour flight with my son when he was 18 months old that seemed like 10 hours!

 TIP: If you are traveling with a partner and one child that you intend having on your lap, try to book your two seats as a window and and aisle with the middle seat still showing as being available.
 That way the middle seat is less likely to be booked as they are the least popular seats.
 If no-one books it then you will have more room and be able to let the child sit in the spare seat during the flight.
 If someone does book the middle seat they will be more than happy to swap with one of you so you will still be together.